 In 1957, Sister Rosetta Tharpe moved to Philadelphia.
-She was a first-generation resident in the historical Yorktown neighborhood, and a member of Bright Hope Baptist Church.
+She was a first-generation resident in the historic Yorktown neighborhood, and a member of Bright Hope Baptist Church.

 Sister Rosetta was gospel’s first superstar who brought spiritual music into the mainstream with a blend of blues, jazz, big band, and rhythm & blues.
 Her ringing soprano voice and guitar virtuosity set her apart from other greats of gospel’s Golden Age.
-She was inducted into the Blues Hall of Fame.
+In 2007, she was inducted into the Blues Hall of Fame.

 In 2011, a historical marker was installed outside the house in Yorktown where she lived for 15 years until her death in 1973.